Committed to Excellence, a Different Kind of Educational Consultant

 As an educator, Mariana has taught in public, private, and Independent schools in California, France, Texas, and the Washington, D.C. area, in all grade levels from Pre-Kindergarten through Middle School.
 A teacher and leader in education, Mariana served as a guide for school placement, as Admissions Representative, Advancement and Development Coordinator, Technology Specialist, Social Studies Coordinator, and Responsive Classroom leader, in addition to serving as a mentor teacher for the American University School of Education.
 In 2013, she was a finalist for the Gilder Lehrman Institute History Teacher of the Year Award and, in 2014, her work on unrecognized and under-represented change-makers in American history was highlighted and published by Heinemann Press.

 Her commitment to excellence and passion for serving children and families are well known in the Washington region, as is her ability to truly know the whole child, a critical piece of the school selection and advocacy process.
-A mother of two children, Mariana has first-hand experience with the school placement process, and understands the importance of finding a school where a child will thrive, be challenged, valued, and known.
+A mother of three children, Mariana has first-hand experience with the school placement process, and understands the importance of finding a school where a child will thrive, be challenged, valued, and known.
 Mariana meets regularly with the leaders and teachers of local schools to understand their institutions’ educational priorities, strengths, and culture.
 She shares this insight with her clients to equip them with the best information available to make their selections for applications.

 In addition to working with families, Mariana is Program Director, Teen Board Facilitator, and Advanced Group Facilitator for GirlsUP, a unique program and a partner of the United Nations Campaign for Girls, aimed at developing character, confidence, and self-knowledge in fifth through twelfth grade girls.